The Higher Ground Community HOA Board established these safety policies for our Common House.

-If you should use the Common House outside of school hours, please follow these Guidelines:
+If you should use the Common House, please follow these Guidelines:

 - The Higher Ground Board does not recommend using the common house, but if people feel safe, people may use at their own risk.
 Also, with the following guidelines: